priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 ## Connecting to Redis cluster from local machine

-You can control the Redis cluster with the following command.
+We can control the Redis cluster with the following command:
 ```console
 redis-cli -c -h {redis-deployment[n].public_ip} -p 6379 cluster nodes
 ```